 • Start to think about what YOU want during their time at camp.
 A vacation, time to organize, time to have one on one time with your other children, some date nights with your spouse or friends, a break from rushing your camper from activity to activity.
 Write down what you will gain from this experience aside from your camper’s benefits.
 The time will go by fast

 • If you have apprehensions, work to resolve them.
 If you are worried that your camper is not going to know anyone, set up a pre-camp get together with local campers.
 If there are no local campers, set up a Skype call or Facetime.
-If you are worried about your camper’s medical needs, become friendly with the nurse.
+If you are worried about your camper’s medical needs, become friendly with the nurse, and get to know our coolsculpting seattle medical team.
 If you are anxious about your son or daughter’s food allergies, talk it through with the Camp Director or Head Cook.
 Make a camper-sick plan for yourself.
 Do whatever you need to do to work through your concerns.
 Make sure there is only support, excitement and optimism coming from you, and share your anxiety and worry with another trustworthy adult.

 • Pack some self-addressed envelopes in their luggage.

 • Complete your paperwork.
 It helps us on our end to better prepare for your child.
 Follow the packing list- we review it every year to make sure we are still on target.
 Securely write your camper’s name on every item.